Development assistance in Tonga

 Dr 'Amelia Afuha'amango Tu'ipulotu is the first Tongan to receive a Nursing PhD.
 Dr Tu'ipulotu received an Australian Development Scholarship to complete her doctorate through the University of Sydney between 2007-12.

-Dr Tu'ipulotu is currently the Matron of the Nursing Department at Vaiola Hospital in Tonga.
+Dr Tu'ipulotu was previously the Tongan Minister of Health (2019-21) and the Matron of the Nursing Department at Vaiola Hospital in Tonga.

 Having first worked in Sydney, Dr Tu'ipulotu was inspired to improve the health care provision in Tonga, stating that her 'doctoral work and vision for the future is to build the foundation of nursing…so that the nursing profession can deliver the best possible care for the people of Tonga.'